larrylawl/auto-github-issue-labeller-action/README.md

 and [Derek](https://github.com/Derek-Hardy), as part of the module [CS4248](https://knmnyn.github.io/cs4248-2020/) offered by [A/P Kan Min Yen](https://www.comp.nus.edu.sg/~kanmy/) from the [National University of Singapore](https://www.comp.nus.edu.sg).

+## FAQ

+If you ran into this error

+`! [remote rejected] master -> master (refusing to allow an OAuth App to create or update workflow .github/workflows/file.yml without workflow scope)`

+Consider updating your Github credentials with a Personal Access Token that enables workflow.
+Specified by
+@eirikvaa's response in this [link](https://stackoverflow.com/questions/64059610/how-to-resolve-refusing-to-allow-an-oauth-app-to-create-or-update-workflow-on#_=_).